-Words: Cyril A. Alington (1872-1955), alt.
-St. 5, Norman Mealy (1923-1987).
-Music: Gelobt sei Gott, Melchior Vulpius (1560?-1616).
-Copyright: Words: By permission of Hymns Ancient & Modern Limited.
-St.5, Copyright © 1971 by Walton Music Corporation.
-Used by permission.
+Words: Bianco da Siena (d.
+1434?); tr.
+Richard Frederick Littledale (1833-1890), alt.
+Music: Down Ampney, Ralph Vaughan Williams (1872-1958).
+Copyright: Music: By permission of Oxford University Press.
 All Rights Reserved.
-Reprinted under OneLicense.net #A-710278. page 361 \ The Great Thanksgiving, Eucharistic Prayer A S120: The Holy Eucharist II, Lift up your hearts: Sursum corda
+Reprinted

+THE GREAT THANKSGIVING, Eucharistic Prayer A

+Presider The Lord be with you.
+And also with you.
+People Lift up your hearts.
+Presider People We lift them to the Lord.

+Presider Let us give thanks to the Lord our God.

+It is right to give God thanks and praise.
+People

+It is right, and a good and joyful thing, always and everywhere to give thanks to you, Father Almighty, Creator of heaven and earth.

+Here a Proper Preface is sung or said on all Sundays, and on other occasions as appointed.

-Presider It is right, and a good and joyful thing, always and everywhere to give thanks to you, Father Almighty, Creator of heaven and earth.
-But chiefly are we bound to praise you for the glorious resurrection of your Son Jesus Christ our Lord; for he is the true Paschal Lamb, who was sacrificed for us, and has taken away the sin of the world.
-By his death he has destroyed death, and by his rising to life again he has won for us everlasting life.
-Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name: All S128: The Holy Eucharist II, Holy, holy, holy Lord: Sanctus
+Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name:

+All

+Holy, holy, holy Lord, God of power and might,

+heaven and earth are full of your glory.

+Hosanna in the highest.

+Blessed is he who comes in the name of the Lord.

+Hosanna in the highest.

-$Music: William\ Mathias\ (1934-1992).\ Copyright\ @\ 1976\ Oxford\ University\ Press.\ All\ Rights\ Reserved.\ Reprinted\ under\ One License.net\ \#A-710278.$ Presider Holy and gracious Father: In your infinite love you made us for yourself; and, when we had fallen into sin and become subject to evil and death, you, in your mercy, sent Jesus Christ, your only and eternal Son, to share our human nature, to live and die as one of us, to reconcile us to you, the God and Father of all.
+Holy and gracious Father: In your infinite love you made us for yourself; and, when we had fallen into sin and become subject to evil and death, you, in your mercy, sent Jesus Christ, your only and eternal Son, to share our human nature, to live and die as one of us, to reconcile us to you, the God and Father of all.

 He stretched out his arms upon the cross, and offered himself in obedience to your will, a perfect sacrifice for the whole world.

 On the night he was handed over to suffering and death, our Lord Jesus Christ took bread; and when he had given thanks to you, he broke it, and gave it to his disciples, and said, "Take, eat: This is my Body, which is given for you.
 Do this for the remembrance of me."

 After supper he took the cup of wine; and when he had given thanks, he gave it to them, and said, "Drink this, all of you: This is my Blood of the new Covenant, which is shed for you and for many for the forgiveness of sins.
 Whenever you drink it, do this for the remembrance of me."

-Therefore we proclaim the mystery of faith: All Christ has died.
+Therefore we proclaim the mystery of faith:

+All

+Christ has died.